 If you are proposing a build and do not know whether you need planning permission, Kingsley Smith Solicitors may be able to help you.
 We have the necessary skills and experience dealing with the general permitted development order and permitted development rights to guide you through the process without having to deal with your local Council - who are often unsure when permission is required.

 Councils will often seek either an application for planning permission or a lawful certificate of permitted development when in actual fact you may need no permission at all based on the general permitted development order.
 The council may threaten enforcement action, but they do not have sufficient power to do so.
 This is where our expertise in the general permitted development order and permitted development rights can save you time, money and stress.
+Find out more about permitted development rights for outbuildings.

 How Can You Check Your Permitted Development Rights?